jsmolina/allegro-tutorial/README.md

 2. `build.sh`: The script that should include all your statics (bmp, tiled files, ...).
 3. `main.c`: the game entry, loads things, main loop, clean things.
 When you create your game, you should create extra C and H files, of course.

+* What does it generate?
+MS-DOS executable + datafile

 * How is it possible that my bmps look horrible and yours are ok?
 Allegro expects indexed bmps, so better use Aseprite/Libresprite and select Mode X palette before exporting.